-7-Feb Last day of classes s for the ' JumpStart ' Option. ---------------------------------- --
+5-Feb 12th Class Day (Census Day) for Spring classes.
+Last day for students to drop classes and receive a refund for regular Spring classes.

-- 10-Feb On-line and on-campus Registration ends for Spring Late Start Semester. - First day of classes for Spring Late Start 11-Feb Semester. - 11-Feb Last day for students to drop or withdraw from Spring 2 classes WITH academic penalty. - Spring 20th Class Day.
-Students dropped from 11-Feb classes for non-payment (after 5 p.m.). - 13-Feb Last day to register late; last day to drop and add Spring Late Start classes. - Last day for students to drop classes or withdraw 15-Feb from Spring classes WITHOUT academic penalty; last day for students to petition to audit a class. - 9th Class Day (Census Day) for Late Start classes.
-21-Feb Students dropped from classes for non-payment.
-Last day for students to drop classes and receive a refund.
+9-Feb On-line and on-campus Registration ends for Spring Late Start Semester.

+10-Feb Last day for students to drop or withdraw from Spring 2 classes WITHOUT academic penalty; last day to petition to audit a class.

+17-Feb First day of classes for Spring Late Start Semester.

+17-Feb Spring 20th Class Day.
+Students dropped from classes for non-payment (after 5 p.m.).

+19-Feb Last day to register late; last day to drop and add Spring Late Start classes.

+24-Feb Last day for students to drop or withdraw from Spring 2 classes WITH academic penalty.

-Last day for students to drop or withdraw from 28-Feb Late Start classes WITHOUT academic penalty; last day for students to petition to audit a class.
+21-Feb Last day for students to drop classes or withdraw from Spring classes WITHOUT academic penalty; last day for students to petition to audit a class.